 Because of many things, Waxhaw is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Waxhaw really has some of the features that families look for when choosing a good community to raise children.
 Is Waxhaw perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Waxhaw in 2010 was $28,411, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $113,644 for a family of four.
-However, Waxhaw contains both very wealthy and poor people as well.
+The per capita income in Waxhaw in 2010 was $32,536, which is wealthy relative to North Carolina and the nation.
+This equates to an annual income of $130,144 for a family of four.

-Waxhaw is a somewhat ethnically-diverse town.
+Waxhaw is a very ethnically-diverse town.
 The people who call Waxhaw home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waxhaw residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Waxhaw include Irish, English, Italian, and Polish.
+Important ancestries of people in Waxhaw include Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Waxhaw is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Arabic.